EdenKupe/eleventail/src/site/pages/skeleton/possibles.md

 permalink: worksforconsideration.html
 ---

+Below is a (very long, sorry) table of works that we are currently considering for the Archive.
+They might be recommendations we've gotten, works we've come across or things we've read but have yet to decide whether they fit in the Archive.
+This is a good starting point if you'd like to contribute to the site!
+Choose a work below that seems like your thing (or that you've read in the past) and submit an entry for it!
+Once you have, don't forget to also submit a pull request to remove the item from the table.

 | Author/Director | Title | Comments and/or web links |
 | --- | --- | --- |
 | Shale Aaron | Virtual Death | <a href="http://www.librarything.com/work/749026/book/26911595">www.librarything.com/work/749026/book/26911595</a>;<a href="http://thinkgalactic.org/reading-lists/by-author/">thinkgalactic.org/reading-lists/by-author</a> |